Saturday, November 2, 2024

 Interesting photo

-Downtown at Hotel Voco.
-The evening of the following day.
+Downtown; Hotel Voco.
+(Evening of the following day).

-My wife's jewelry, my old Stetson and Lolly's reaching paw, from my first attempt at retrieving small carriable items after that first return back home.
+My wife's jewelry, my old Stetson, and Lolly's reaching paw, from my first attempt at retrieving those small carriable items after that return back home.
 Many more days to come.
-There's thirty more years worth still there.
+Thirty more years worth.

 Wednesday, September 25, 2024